What is a GeneTrait® pharmacogenetic Test?

 How can I order a test?

 A pharmacogenetic test must be ordered by your physician.
-Because of the nature of the information in a GeneTrait test, your physician will draw the sample and receive your results to share with you on your next visit.
+Because of the nature of the information in a GeneTrait test, your physician will collect the sample and receive your results to share with you on your next visit.
 You may request information and a testing kit to take to your physician by clicking on the Order tab above.